 The Next Steps

 If you get a positive response from your former employer, the next step is to resign from your job as gracefully as possible.
 It can be uncomfortable, but quitting a job you just started may be the best option for the employer as well as yourself.

-What should you do if your old employer doesn’t want you back?
+But what should you do if your old employer doesn’t want you back?
 Start discreetly looking for a new position, line up some references who can attest to your qualifications, and consider this as a bump in your career—not a major incident.
 It happens more often than you may think.
-Ultimately, if the job isn’t the best fit, it would best for everyone if you moved on.
+Ultimately, if the job isn’t the best fit, it would be best for everyone, especially you, if you moved on.